-Lucretia and James began a courtship in December 1853, not marrying until November 1858.
-His service in the Union Army kept them apart, and their ﬁrst child, a girl, died in 1863.
-But after his ﬁrst lonely winter in Washington as a representative, the family remained together.
-They enjoyed a happy domestic life.
-A two-year-old son died in 1876, but ﬁve children grew up healthy and promising.
-"Crete" became more and more her husband’s companion.
+However, "Crete" did not attract his special attention until December 1853, when he began a rather cautious courtship, and they did not marry until November 11, 1858, when he was well established in his career as a teacher.
+His service in the Union Army from 1861 to 1863 kept them apart; their ﬁrst child, a daughter, died in 1863.
+But after his ﬁrst lonely winter in Washington as a freshman Representative, the family remained together.
+With a home in the capital as well as one in Ohio they enjoyed a happy domestic life.
+A two-year-old son died in 1876, but ﬁve children grew up healthy and promising; with the passage of time, Lucretia became more and more her husband’s companion.

-During the three months her husband fought for his life, her grief, devotion and fortitude won the respect and sympathy of the country.
+During the three months her husband fought for his life, her grief, devotion, and fortitude won the respect and sympathy of the country.
 In September, after his death, the bereaved family went home to their farm in Ohio.
 For another 36 years she led a strictly private but busy and comfortable life, active in preserving the records of her husband’s career.
 She died on March 14, 1918.

 You Might Also Like

-Collection The 2016 White House Christmas Ornament
+Collection The 2021 White House Christmas Ornament

 Every year since 1981, the White House Historical Association has had the privilege of designing the Official White House Christmas Ornament....

-Collection The Working White House
+Collection The White House Behind the Scenes

 While the presidency is often in the eye of the public, those who ensure operations at the White House run...